maxistaebler/files2knowledge/README.md

 # How to Use the Code for Images or PDF Files

 You can use the application to process both images and PDF files.
-Here's a step-by-step guide:
+There are two ways to use this tool:
+1. Command-line interface
+2. Streamlit web dashboard

 ## Prerequisites